xuxinkun/kubesql/README.md

 ![kubesql-arc](https://xuxinkun.github.io/img/kubesql/kubesql.png)

--kubesql-watcher: monitor k8s api pod and node changes.
+- kubesql-watcher: monitor k8s api pod and node changes.
 And convert the structured data of pod and node into relational data.
--kubecache: used to cache pod and node data.
+- kubecache: used to cache pod and node data.
--kubesql-connector: as presto connector, accept calls from presto, query column information and corresponding data through kubecache, and return to presto about column and data information.
+- kubesql-connector: as presto connector, accept calls from presto, query column information and corresponding data through kubecache, and return to presto about column and data information.

 Since all data is cached in memory, there is almost no disk requirement.
 But it also needs to provide larger memory according to the size of the cluster.